Johnny Test: TV series

 In May 2020, the show was picked up by Netflix for two additional seasons, along with an interactive special.
 The series has an updated look, provided by Stephen Silver, and was released on July 16, 2021.

 Release

 Broadcast history

 Johnny Test premiered in the United States on September 17, 2005, on The WB's Saturday morning block, Kids' WB.
-One year later, it aired on Teletoon in Canada on September 8, 2006.
-During the second season, The WB and UPN merged into The CW, which aired the second and third seasons; the latter season premiered on September 22, 2007, and concluded on March 1, 2008 in Kids' WB's final day of broadcast.
-On January 7, 2008, the show debuted on Cartoon Network, which aired the remainder of the series, and ended on December 25 (Christmas Day) 2014.
-The show aired on Boomerang from April 3, 2013 to December 19, 2013, before returning on December 19, 2014, December 24 (Christmas Eve), 2014 and December 25 (Christmas Day), 2014, before returning on September 7, 2015 to June 26, 2016.
+In Canada, the series debuted on Teletoon on September 8, 2006.
+Following the 2006 merger of UPN and The WB into The CW, the network aired the show's second and third seasons.
+The third season premiered on September 22, 2007, and concluded on March 1, 2008, marking the block's final day of broadcast.

-DVD releases

-Although Johnny Test never got a DVD release from Warner Home Video, NCircle Entertainment has released five DVDs.
-Johnny Test: Johnny & Dukey and Johnny vs. Bling Bling Boy were released on December 23, 2008.
-Johnny X and Super Pooch was released on August 11, 2009, Extreme Johnny was released on December 1, 2009, and Game Time was released on May 4, 2010.

-On February 21, 2008, Liberation Entertainment released the complete first season on DVD in the UK, but as of 2012, no more seasons have been released in a Region 2 format.

-On January 4, 2011, it was announced that Mill Creek Entertainment had acquired the rights to the series, under license from DHX Media.
-They have subsequently released the first four seasons on DVD in Region 1.
-The fifth season was released on May 5, 2015, and the first five seasons (with all discs from the separate season sets) were released on September 1, 2015.
+On January 7, 2008, the series made its premiere on Cartoon Network, which broadcast the remainder of the series through its conclusion on December 25, 2014.
+The show also aired in syndication on Boomerang intermittently between April 2013 and June 2016.

+Home media